mi60dev/vue3-lang-js/README.md

 # vue3-langjs

+## IMPORTANT:
-## IMPORTANT: new releases was introduced on SEP 2025.
-If you experience any issues with the new 1.0.2-dev version, make sure to use the original 1.0.1.
+#### New releases was introduced on SEP 2025.
+If you experience any issues with the master branch (aligned with 1.0.2-dev), make sure to use the original 1.0.1 release.
 The new 1.0.2-dev version will be set to official after additional testing.

 ## Information